the1lab/1lab/src/1Lab/Data/Bool.lagda.md

 ## Discreteness

-It's quite easy to tell whether two booleans are equal:
+Using pattern matching, and the fact that `true isn't false`{.Agda ident=true≠false}, one can write an algorithm to tell whether or not two booleans are the same:

 ```agda
 Discrete-Bool : Discrete Bool